 “We had a hypothesis that increased relevance would lead to increased sales, so it was important for us to define what we wanted to learn and have the data to prove it,” said Christine Potter, senior vice president, group partner at J3.

-To test this hypothesis, the team partnered with Nielsen Catalina Solutions (NCS) to measure incremental sales, sales lift and return on ad spend.
+To test this hypothesis, the team partnered with Nielsen Catalina Solutions (NCS) to measure incremental sales, sales lift, and return on ad spend.
 NCS is powered by Nielsen’s consumer analytics and data, as well as by Catalina, the largest provider of loyalty card purchase data.

-“We use our purchase data to categorise all consumers of a brand, from the heavy to the light, from the loyal to the switcher.
-We then connect this purchase data to the ad exposure so that we can measure the results, finding what works and exactly how much it works by measuring incremental sales lift,” said Leslie Wood, chief research officer at NCS.
+“We use our purchase data to categorize all consumers of a brand, from the heavy to the light, from the loyal to the switcher.
+We then connect this purchase data to the ad exposure so we can measure the results, finding what works and exactly how much it works by measuring incremental sales lift,” said Leslie Wood, chief research officer at NCS.

-By leaning into creative best practices, optimising for the top-performing creative in real time, and partnering with NCS, Neutrogena was able to prove full-funnel results: best-in-class lift across ad recall and consideration, which outperformed CPG benchmarks by as much as 4X and drove close to a 14% lift in sales.
+By leaning into creative best practices, optimizing for the top-performing creative in real time, and partnering with NCS, Neutrogena was able to prove full-funnel results: best-in-class lift across ad recall and consideration, which outperformed CPG benchmarks by as much as 4X and drove close to a 14% lift in sales.
 The vast majority of the incremental sales (73%) came from buyers new to the brand.
 Half of those were people new to the skin care category.

 “We’re better connected in this digital age than ever before,” said Kerry Sullivan, the vice president of marketing for Johnson & Johnson Consumer’s skin health business.
-“Today’s personalised digital marketing solutions provide the ability to engage consumers in a highly relevant and organic way with a message that matters to them.”
+“Today’s personalized digital marketing solutions provide the ability to engage consumers in a highly relevant and organic way with a message that matters to them.”

 It’s a strategy her team will now look to implement across the board.
 “We’ve proven this model works,” said Sullivan.
-“The results reinforce the need for us to maximise our possibilities in pursuit of authentic consumer connectivity.
+“The results reinforce the need for us to maximize our possibilities in pursuit of authentic consumer connectivity.
 We’re just scratching the surface of what it can do for us.”